Teaching Philosophy

 How do I accomplish this?

-I build boundaries with my students.
-We are one team, one cohort, one big design family and we support each other’s work.
-I make sure my students are aware of this and we practice the “love sandwich” when giving critiques on work.
-The basics of the ‘love sandwich’ are giving a positive critique, an improvement critique and ending on a positive critique.
+Setting clear boundaries is also an important part of my approach.
+We are one team, one cohort, one big design family, and we support each other’s work.
+I ensure my students understand this by practicing the “love sandwich” method when giving critiques: a positive critique, followed by an improvement critique, and ending on another positive critique.

-I cater to the knowledge I learn about my students through rapport building and integrate it into my lesson planning.
-I create projects where I know I will have their buy in and also meet state standards and this creates an exciting and engaged classroom.
+The information I learn about my students through rapport building is integrated into my lesson planning.
+I create projects that will engage them and meet state standards, resulting in an exciting and engaged classroom.